autots package

 A DecisionTree model, used as models are nonstandard (and nonparametric).

-class autots.AutoTS(forecast_length: int = 14, frequency: str = 'infer', prediction_interval: float = 0.9, max_generations: int = 25, no_negatives: bool = False, constraint: float | None = None, ensemble: str | None = None, initial_template: str = 'General+Random', random_seed: int = 2022, holiday_country: str = 'US', subset: int | None = None, aggfunc: str = 'first', na_tolerance: float = 1, metric_weighting: dict = {'containment_weighting': 0, 'contour_weighting': 0.01, 'imle_weighting': 0, 'made_weighting': 0.05, 'mae_weighting': 2, 'mage_weighting': 0, 'mle_weighting': 0, 'oda_weighting': 0.001, 'rmse_weighting': 2, 'runtime_weighting': 0.01, 'smape_weighting': 5, 'spl_weighting': 3, 'wasserstein_weighting': 0.01}, drop_most_recent: int = 0, drop_data_older_than_periods: int | None = None, model_list: str = 'scalable', transformer_list: dict = 'auto', transformer_max_depth: int = 6, models_mode: str = 'random', num_validations: int = 'auto', models_to_validate: float = 0.15, max_per_model_class: int | None = None, validation_method: str = 'backwards', min_allowed_train_percent: float = 0.5, remove_leading_zeroes: bool = False, prefill_na: str | None = None, introduce_na: bool | None = None, preclean: dict | None = None, model_interrupt: bool = True, generation_timeout: int | None = None, current_model_file: str | None = None, force_gc: bool = False, horizontal_ensemble_validation: bool = True, custom_metric: Callable[[ndarray, ndarray, ndarray, float], ndarray] | None = None, verbose: int = 1, n_jobs: int = 0.5)
+class autots.AutoTS(forecast_length: int = 14, frequency: str = 'infer', prediction_interval: float = 0.9, max_generations: int = 25, no_negatives: bool = False, constraint: float | None = None, ensemble: str | None = None, initial_template: str = 'General+Random', random_seed: int = 2022, holiday_country: str = 'US', subset: int | None = None, aggfunc: str = 'first', na_tolerance: float = 1, metric_weighting: dict = {'containment_weighting': 0, 'contour_weighting': 0.01, 'imle_weighting': 0, 'made_weighting': 0.05, 'mae_weighting': 2, 'mage_weighting': 0, 'mle_weighting': 0, 'oda_weighting': 0.001, 'rmse_weighting': 2, 'runtime_weighting': 0.01, 'smape_weighting': 5, 'spl_weighting': 3, 'wasserstein_weighting': 0.01}, drop_most_recent: int = 0, drop_data_older_than_periods: int | None = None, model_list: str = 'scalable', transformer_list: dict = 'auto', transformer_max_depth: int = 6, models_mode: str = 'random', num_validations: int = 'auto', models_to_validate: float = 0.15, max_per_model_class: int | None = None, skip_slow_models_seconds: float | None = None, validation_method: str = 'backwards', min_allowed_train_percent: float = 0.5, remove_leading_zeroes: bool = False, prefill_na: str | None = None, introduce_na: bool | None = None, preclean: dict | None = None, model_interrupt: bool = 'stop', generation_timeout: int | None = None, current_model_file: str | None = None, force_gc: bool = False, horizontal_ensemble_validation: bool = True, custom_metric: Callable[[ndarray, ndarray, ndarray, float], ndarray] | None = None, verbose: int = 1, n_jobs: float = 0.5)

 Bases: object